brews/nastyprisms/README.md

 # nastyprisms

-A simple containerized command-line application to download, and preprocess daily PRISM climate fields into a single Zarr Store.
+A simple containerized command-line application to download and process daily PRISM climate fields into a single Zarr Store.

 ## Example